aartikov/Sesame/loop/README.md

 ## How to use?

-1. Declare state, actions and effects.
+1. Declare a state, actions and effects.

 ```kotlin
 data class CounterState(